๐Ÿ“ข Important Update: We’ve moved to a new organization and package name! Read about the changes โ†’

 • ngrok free accounts have time limits

-• Just restart ngrok and give your AI the new URL
+• Your AI will need the new URL

 Still not working?
 See Getting Help for support options.